GeertLitjens/academic-kickstart/content/talk/nordic-digital-pathology-symposium/index.md

 event_url = "https://varmote2019.se/konferensen/ndp"

 # Abstract.
 What's your talk about?
-abstract = "Clinical pathology as at the forefront of a digital revolution.
+abstract = "Clinical pathology is at the forefront of a digital revolution.
 In addition to the digital workflow, pathologists will also come into contact with machine learning algorithms aimed at improving their diagnostic accuracy and efficiency.
 In this presentation I highlight some applications which will be among the first to see use in clinical practice."

 # Summary.
 An optional shortened abstract.
 summary = ""